-To make it fair, this game works best if both players have the same up-to-date version of emojis.
+To make it fair, this is one of those fun texting games that works best if both players have the same up-to-date version of emojis.
 Text a conversation using only emojis.
 Keep the conversation going back and forth until the first person becomes confused or speechless.

 19. Stack Words

 Choose a category.
 Text a word to your friend that fits into the category.
 Your opponent must text another word from the category that begins with the last letter of your word.
 Keep it going until the first person gets stumped.
 Of course, you can play this game on any occasion, not only when you text your friends and loved ones.
 It is a good game to play with kids in lockdown or as a fun challenge with teens this summer.

 Text three names to your friend.
 You can choose names of people you each know, or choose fictional characters from books or movies.
 Your opponent should reply with which person he would kiss, marry and kill.
 There is really no challenge to this game except that it is a great way to learn what type of person you friend truly is.

 First, tell your friend where you are so he has an idea of your surroundings.
 Set a time limit or number of clues to be given before giving up the answer.
 Start the game by saying, “I spy something _______.”
 Choose an adjective that will best describe the object, and remember, your friend is not there with you, so go easy on him.

 Start by setting a specific amount of points, then text your friend a trivia question and wait for an answer.
 Since Google can be used to search for the answer, set a fast time limit.
 For an even bigger challenge, make the answer specific rather than general.
 For example, if the answer requires a name, give the entire name and not just part of the name.
 The first person to reach the point goal wins the game.
 If you want more inspiration for more trivia games, check out these trivia games for kids‘ ideas!